+Surround the chalkboard with your best seasonal tableware.
 Christmas offers a great excuse to invest in cake tins and containers – they are perfect for adding a seasonal burst of colour to the space.

-Serve up some edible decorations
+14. Serve up some edible decorations

 With all the food that's going round, you'll have enough for a few decorations.
 Christmas cake, mince pies, sausage rolls and biscuits, will look that bit more inviting sitting on red table runners, and are sure to tempt any passing guests.
 Don't forget to put out a few plates and napkins to catch crumbs.

-Add a few ornaments
+15. Add festive ornaments

 Ornaments are fitting for the Christmas kitchen as they are small and discreet.
 Small trees, themed prints, wooden reindeer and bowls of baubles can be dotted on worktops, shelves and islands to ensure the Christmas theme runs throughout the house.

-Set your festive table
+16. Set your festive table

 If you're dining around your kitchen table this Christmas, then decorate it extravagantly.
 The rest of the room will then require little or no other decoration, yet it feels sufficiently festive.
 We love a bold red that's fun for both children or grown ups and works brilliantly with two kitchen colour schemes of the moment – navy and grey.

-Go bold with a tree
+17. Go bold with a tree

 If you have the luxury of unlimited space in your kitchen, then the best way to give it some Christmas cheer is by adding a tree.
 Place it near the dining table to be admired at meal times and decorate in colours that complement your kitchen.

-Lighten the mood
+18. Lighten the mood

 Twinkling fairy lights strewn over fireplaces, cabinets and open shelving are an instant Christmas pick me up and will create a festive atmosphere during the evening.
 Hung up high, they are out of the way and a simple decoration but have a big impact in a busy room.
 Save energy by opting for eco-friendly LEDs.

-Fill your kitchen with scents of the season
+19. Fill your kitchen with scents of the season

 A fragranced candle will infuse your kitchen with mouthwatering aromas before the oven is even turned on!
 Cranberry, pomegranate and festive spices like clove work especially well.